 Bridging the gap between a conventional photocopier and laser printer, Risograph printing, aka Riso, is a simple yet brilliant tool for anyone interested in producing high quality prints on a shoestring budget.

 Regarded by many illustrators and designers as a more economical alternative to silk screen printing, the technique is popular with both students and professionals seeking affordable ways to self-publish.
+(For another relatively cheap print technique, see our guide to lino printmaking (opens in new tab).)

 Environmentally friendly, quick and easy to set up, it's not hard to see the attraction of this printing technique.
 Understanding the process is key to making the most of your first experience with Risograph printing and avoiding common mistakes associated with creating multi-layered Riso prints.